-R & A staff is continually called on to provide a variety of technical assistance on extraagency research and evaluation projects.
+R & A staff are frequently called on to provide a variety of technical assistance on extraagency research and evaluation, and program implementation projects.
 For example, since the last Authority meeting:

-- Staff continued to assist in several third-party research projects involving studies of individuals' criminal history records including those conducted by: - Loyola University's Department of Criminal Justice; - University of Illinois Urbana-Champaign, Children and Family Research Center; - Harvard University's Project on Human Development in Chicago Neighborhoods; - University of Chicago's Chapin Hall; - Justice Research Associates; - Department of Human Services and Mathematica Policy Research, Inc; - University of Illinois at Chicago, Jane Addams School of Social Work; - University of Chicago's Harris School of Public Policy Studies; and - Northwestern University's Medical School. - Staff is also participating in the Governor's Sheridan Re-opening Working Group.
+- Staff continued to assist in several third-party research projects involving studies of individuals' criminal history records including those conducted by: - Loyola University's Department of Criminal Justice; - University of Illinois Urbana-Champaign, Children and Family Research Center; - Harvard University's Project on Human Development in Chicago Neighborhoods; - University of Chicago's Chapin Hall; - Justice Research Associates; - Department of Human Services and Mathematica Policy Research, Inc; - University of Illinois at Chicago, Jane Addams School of Social Work; - University of Chicago's Harris School of Public Policy Studies; and - Northwestern University's Medical School. - Staff are participating on the Illinois Department of Correction's Going Home Program's Reentry Steering Committee. - Staff are actively participating in the Governor's Sheridan Re-Opening Working Group. - Staff are participating on the Administrative Office of the Illinois Courts' POLARIS advisory committee. - Staff are participating on the advisory board for the Illinois Department of Employment Security's Formerly Incarcerated Employment Study. - Staff are participating in a working group to advise the Harvard Injury Control Research Center and the Centers for Disease Control on the best way to report homicide data for practical use at the local level. - Staff continue to collaborate with FSGU staff on the research, development and testing of alternative funding formulas for the allocation of federal monies to Illinois' multijurisdictional drug enforcement units. - Staff are collaborating with staff of the Kankakee County Sexual Assault Center to help develop data compilation and analysis plans in support of the services provided by the federally funded center. - Staff are collaborating with professors in Northern Illinois University's Department of Psychology who are reviewing various DeKalb County criminal and juvenile justice data.